brieucpopper/LLaVA_RAG/README.md

 Then if you have a question based on that video, instead of LLaVA trying to answer without any knowledge of the video, the question will be embedded into a 512-dimensional query, then a nearest-neighbor search will provide the closest match (also possible to retrieve more than one image/text pair).
 LLaVA is then given this image/text pair as additional information in it's context window, in addition to the original question.

+With the pipeline described above, we then focused on trying to find a way to improve upon naive uniform sampling.
+We found out some more sophisticated dynamic sampling approaches that helped our model's accuracy, and that are promising for RAG to save some storage and compute.

 ![rag](https://github.com/user-attachments/assets/4893de55-d34d-469d-a8c3-4ddcae213e00)

 This enables the model to answer some questions based on the video.